LazaUK/AIFoundry-Hub-CLI/README.md

 2. Use the ```az login``` command to authenticate with your Azure subscription using your Entra ID credentials.

 ## Scenario 1: Hub creation with bare minimum configuration
-1. You can create an Azure AI Studio hub with the following Az CLI command by providing values for only two mandatory parameters: **Resource Group** and **Hub** name:
+1. You can create an Azure AI Foundry hub with the following Az CLI command by providing values for only two mandatory parameters: **Resource Group** and **Hub** name:
 ``` PowerShell
 az ml workspace create --kind hub --resource-group <RESOURCE_GROUP_NAME> --name <AI_HUB_NAME>
 ```